-Nine Years have passed since 44-year-old Edward William Phalen, a father of four, was shot and killed in front of his home in Trenton, Nova Scotia.
+A decade has passed since 44-year-old Edward William Phalen, a father of four, was shot and killed in front of his home in Trenton, Nova Scotia.

 At approximately 7:45 p.m. on Oct.
 25, 2011, Mr. Phalen left his home on Mechanic Street, Trenton, and drove to the local convenience store.
 Mr. Phalen was shot and killed minutes later outside his residence.

 Police believe that the suspect or suspects were waiting for Mr. Phalen to return home.
 Witnesses heard gunshots and saw a suspect fleeing the scene on foot.
 At the time of the shooting, Mr. Phalen's wife and children were inside their home.

 His family is still looking for answers about what happened the night of Oct.
 25, 2011.

 "He had a lot of friends, but he must have had enemies too, or this wouldn't have happened," says his mother, Carol Phalen.

 Police say Eddie Phalen left his home on Mechanic Street and drove to a nearby convenience store around 7:45 p.m. that night.

 He was shot minutes later outside his home and police believe the suspect, or suspects, were waiting for him to return home.